Back to Health News & Stories

 Pain on the inside of your hip or your groin is likely a problem within the joint itself.
 Pain on the outside of your hip, upper thigh, or buttocks could be from the joint, but can also often be traced to the muscles, ligaments, tendons, or other soft tissues that surround your hip joint.

-Hip pain becomes more common as we get older, but it can have a number of causes, including:
+Hip pain becomes more common as we get older, but it can have a wide range of causes, including:

 • Arthritis and the loss of surrounding cartilage, including osteoarthritis, rheumatoid arthritis, and psoriatic arthritis